Pgamboan/Proyecto-FIS/bitacoraFIS.md

 ### Meeting 16 - Elaboration of the project calendar.
 *Date: Tuesday, Novemeber 2nd, 2021.
 (17:00)
 * Description: We all agreed on the dates to move forward with the project and have the meetings.
-* Activities:
+* Activities:  No tasks were designated in this meeting.
-    * Pablo Gamboa - Investigation about design phases.
-    * Jose Chi -
-    * Diego Arreola -
-    * Diego Alamilla -
-    * Abraham Cruz -

 ### Meeting 17 - Beggining of the design phase.
 *Date: Tuesday, November 9th, 2021.
 (20:00)
 * Description: We distributed the most important points of the design phase and designated two members as the web development team.
 * Activities:
-    * Pablo Gamboa -
+    * Pablo Gamboa and Abraham Cruz - Draft of data design diagram.
-    * Jose Chi -
+    * Jose Chi - User interface draft.
-    * Diego Arreola -
+    * Diego Arreola and Diego Alamilla- Draft of architechtonic design diagram.
-    * Diego Alamilla -
-    * Abraham Cruz -

 ### Meeting 18 - Feedback from the menthor on the 2nd increment progress.
 *Date: Wednesday, November 10th, 2021.
 (09:00)